ben-arnold/enterics-immuno-epi/README.md

 ## Description

+This repository includes data and computational notebooks to support the paper:

+Arnold BF, Martin DL, Juma J, Mkocha H, Ochieng JB, et al. Enteropathogen antibody dynamics and force of infection among children in low-resource settings. _eLife_  2019; 8:e45594 doi: 10.7554/eLife.45594. https://elifesciences.org/articles/45594

-This repository includes data and computational notebooks to support the paper entitled _Enteropathogen antibody dynamics and force of infection among children in low-resource settings_ (in review).
-All files required to replicate the analyses are included herein, and the repository is cross-referenced with the Open Science Framework (https://osf.io/r4av7).
-For questions, please write Ben Arnold at UC Berkeley (benarnold@berkeley.edu).
+The repository includes all files needed to replicate the analyses, and the repository is cross-referenced with the Open Science Framework (https://osf.io/r4av7).
+For questions, please write Ben Arnold at UCSF (bfarnold@gmail.com).

 ## Details